I’m Only 50!

 This campaign to promote anti-aging skincare face mask Lululun produced by Glide Enter Prize, focused on the subtle difference implicit in a simple choice of words when talking about one’s age: “only” and “already.”
 The aim was to encourage women to think positively about their age by investigating the relationship between an optimistic outlook and youthful appearance.By combining scientific research with the testimony of real women, the campaign garnered widespread media coverage, helping sales reach 234% of the previous year’s total, and contributing to an increase in the number of Japanese women prepared to think positively about their age.

-2. Statement of Problem or Opportunity
+2. Statement of Problem

 In 2011, Japanese E-commerce operator Glide Enter Prize developed “Lululun,” an affordable cosmetic face mask aimed at young women in Japan.

 A leveling in sales signaled that it was time to approach a new demographic: women in their 40s and 50s.
 As this segment is highly discerning when it comes to skin care products, communications had to go beyond simple promotions.
 Glide Enter Prize launched the “Precious” line of Lululun in December 2015 targeting these women in Japan.

 We wanted to increase the number of women in their 40s and 50s who think positively about their age with the additional aim of increasing the number of consumers who think positively about this product, and thereby boosting sales.

 For centuries, humility has been considered a virtue in Japanese culture.
 Because of this, many are self-deprecating when they talk about their age, replying, “I’m already X years old.”
 Others reply more positively; “I’m only X old.”
 We focused on the difference between people who responded negatively about their age, as opposed to those who responded positively.